OpenNebula/docs/source/installation_and_configuration/authentication/ldap.rst

 LDAP Authentication
 ====================

-The LDAP Authentication allows users to have the same credentials as in LDAP, so effectively centralizing authentication.
+The LDAP Authentication allows users to have the same credentials as in LDAP, effectively centralizing authentication.
 Enabling it will let any correctly authenticated LDAP user use OpenNebula.

 Requirements
 ============

 You need to have your own LDAP server in the infrastucture.
-OpenNebula doesn't contain or configure any LDAP server, it only connects to existing one.
+OpenNebula doesn't contain or configure any LDAP server, it only connects to an existing one.
 Also, it doesn't create, delete or modify any entry in the LDAP server it connects to.
 The only requirement is the ability to connect to an already running LDAP server, perform a successful **ldapbind** operation, and have a user able to perform searches of users.
 Therefore no special attributes or values are required in the LDIF entry of the authenticating user.

 Configuration
 =============

 This authentication mechanism is enabled by default.
-If it still doesn't work, make sure you have the authentication method ``ldap`` enabled in the ``AUTH_MAD`` section of your :ref:`/etc/one/oned.conf <oned_conf>`.
+If it doesn't work, make sure you have the authentication method ``ldap`` enabled in the ``AUTH_MAD`` section of your :ref:`/etc/one/oned.conf <oned_conf>`.
 For example:

 .. code-block:: bash